pinkerton/katacoda-scenarios/final/01-02-set-up-serverless-framework.md

-The first thing we'll do is set up the Serverless Framework in our environment, following the steps from [their docs](https://serverless.com/framework/docs/providers/aws/guide/installation/).
+The first thing we'll do is install the Serverless Framework in our environment.

-Install the Serverless framework with NPM: `npm install -g serverless`.
+To install enter this command: `npm install -g serverless`.

 You should now be able to `serverless -v`.